Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 A Quick Note About the Licensure Process

 While the previous steps provide a general guide for becoming an ASUDC in Utah, the process may not be the same for everyone.
 Some applicants become Certified ASUDCs or ASUDC Interns before earning their full licenses.
-Similarly, you might decide to be an SUDC for a longer period of time before pursuing your license.
+Similarly, you might decide to be an SUDC for an extended period of time before pursuing your license.

 These choices might determine when you take your licensing exam and when you complete your supervised experience hours.
 But whichever path you choose, your instructors, supervisors, and more experienced colleagues can help you decide which path is right for you.